Degree: Master of Science (MS)

 - Thesis to Project, or Thesis or Project to Course-only.
 Such a transfer needs approval from the student's advisor and the department chair.

 - Petition.
 If a student fails to satisfy the transfer requirements, a petition may be submitted by a CDS advisor or (co)advisor to the department chair.
-In no case, petitions may be submitted by non-CDS faculty members or by students.
+In no case may petitions be submitted by non-CDS faculty members or by students.

 Students should consult with their academic advisor and/or department to determine the detailed requirements within this framework.